syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/rows.md

 To use row drag and drop feature, inject the `RowDD` and `Edit` module in Gantt.

-The following code example shows how to drag and drop a row on button click action.

 {% if page.publishingplatform == "typescript" %}

 {% tabs %}